eexuesong/RCAN/README.md

 1. Install [Anaconda](https://www.anaconda.com/download) and [Pycharm](https://www.jetbrains.com/pycharm/download/#section=windows).

 2. Create a conda environment.
-    - In Pycharm, create a new project named e.g. "RCAN" using [Conda environment](https://www.jetbrains.com/help/pycharm/conda-support-creating-conda-virtual-environment.html).
+    - In Pycharm, create a new project named e.g. "RCAN3D" using [Conda environment](https://www.jetbrains.com/help/pycharm/conda-support-creating-conda-virtual-environment.html).
 A new environment with same name will also be created.
-    - Or in [Anaconda Prompt](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html), create a new environment named "RCAN" by:
+    - Or in [Anaconda Prompt](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html), create a new environment named "RCAN3D" by:
         ```posh
-        conda create --name RCAN python=3.10
+        conda create --name RCAN3D python=3.10
         ```
         To see a list of all your environments, type:
         ```posh